 After a short walk in the square, we went under the street to explore the Forbidden City and wait for the rain to stop.
-Unfortunately, it did not stop and the photographs that day were full of the dreaded UMBRELLAS.
+Rain for the day did not stop and the photographs that day were full of the dreaded UMBRELLAS.
 I did get a few photographs and a couple came out really well.

 The city itself is simply amazing containing hundreds and hundreds of buildings and streets.
 I was there a year ago and somehow was in a totally different area of the Forbidden City than for this visit.
 Today we explored the huge squares and waterways that make up the central section of the city.
 I did not see any of this section on my last visit and there is a third section that I will have to catch on my next trip to Beijing.